antonfirsov/docs/2017/05-May/cli-telemetry/dnf-cli-telemetry.md

 As you'd hope, there's a ton of useful information in these logs.
 The development team is using the usage trends to prioritize features, drill in on common issues, etc.

-In addition to product development insights, the data reveals a lot of interesting trends.
-Taking a look at historical data (since we started collecting in April 2016), here are some things we're seeing:
+In addition to product development insights, the data reveals a lot of fun, interesting trends.
+Let's take a look at historical data (since we started collecting in April 2016):

 ### Command Variations by Operating System
 ![Commands by OS](cli-commands-by-os.png)